dober-man/f5-agility-labs-waf/docs/class6/module3/lab2.rst

 3.2.3 Update original WAF Policy JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Click on `Copy source to clipboard` button for new_waf_policy.json content and navigate back to root folder of the repo:
+Click on :guilabel:`Copy file contents` button for new_waf_policy.json content and navigate back to root folder of the repo:

 On the root folder of the repo open `waf_policy.json` file for editing and perform `CTRL-A/CTRL-C` to paste the content of `new_waf_policy.json` and overwrite the original policy file: